Famous Birthdays·March 4·Jack Sheppard

 Biography

-Jack Sheppard's story is a blaze of notoriety that burned out before he turned 23.
-A carpenter's apprentice turned petty thief, he was unremarkable except for a preternatural talent for breaking out of confinement.
-His four spectacular escapes from London's most secure prisons in 1724, including the formidable Newgate, transformed him from a criminal into a public sensation.
-Each escape, accomplished with makeshift tools and breathtaking audacity, was a thumb in the eye to the authorities and a thrilling drama for the masses.
-The press and public adored him, seeing in his defiance a rebellion against a harsh, corrupt system.
+Jack Sheppard escaped from London's most secure prisons four times in 1724, including the formidable Newgate, transforming him from a petty thief into a public sensation.
+A carpenter's apprentice, he was unremarkable except for a preternatural talent for breaking confinement.
+Each escape, accomplished with makeshift tools and breathtaking audacity, was a thrilling drama for the masses.
+The press and public adored his defiance against a harsh, corrupt system.
 His final capture and execution at Tyburn drew a massive, mournful crowd.
-Sheppard lived fast, died young, and left behind a legend that was eagerly chronicled by writers like Daniel Defoe, cementing his place as the original jailbreak king.
+Sheppard lived fast and died young at 22.
+His legend was chronicled by writers like Daniel Defoe, securing his place as the original jailbreak king.

 #1 When Jack Was Born